 1 – I did not appear at any time on any BBC station, television or radio, for the Royal Wedding of the Duke and Duchess of Sussex or the lead up to it.

-2 – I certainly have British and Irish ancestry.
-I have just as much British/Irish blood in my veins as the Italian side of my family does.
+2 – I certainly do have British and Irish ancestry.
+I have nearly just as much British/Irish blood in my veins as the Italian side of my family does.
+Who does this woman think she is to assert such ridiculous claims?
+She does not know me or anything about me!
 I was not hatched to an Italian man, but born to two parents, one of Italian descent and one of British/Irish descent.
 The author clearly has not been informed as to my genetic make-up as expressed in an exclusive with the SUN, to which my mother Regina makes reference to her family and where they are from.
 Link below. https://www.thesun.co.uk/news/6468483/new-yorker-who-posed-as-a-posh-brit-for-us-royal-wedding-coverage-says-hes-felt-under-attack-since-being-exposed-as-he-tells-haters-to-bugger-off/

 3 – Tommy Muscatello has never been my legal name.
 I was born Thomas J. Muscatello Jr. and underwent a legal name change in 2013 to my current name.

 4 – The author refers to a “German reality TV personality” – The Patrons of the British Monarchist Society are of no concern to the author of this blog.
 She does not know how the BMS works with its Patrons or how the Patrons help to promote the cause and mission of the Society.
 She is grasping at straws and trying hard to discredit an organisation and one of its Patrons.
 Such behaviour is not becoming of a proper historian who professes to like Royals and Royal history.